uiwjs/react-md-editor/README.md

 <!--dividing-->

-A markdown editor with preview, implemented with React.js and TypeScript.
+A simple markdown editor with preview, implemented with React.js and TypeScript.
 This React Component aims to provide a simple Markdown editor with syntax highlighting support.
 This is based on `textarea` encapsulation, so it does not depend on any modern code editors such as Acs, CodeMirror, Monaco etc.

 ### Featrue